-- 4. The Commissioner recognises that Councillors have been democratically elected to undertake certain tasks and that their ability to serve the public and perform those tasks should only be restricted where the Commissioner considers that such a restriction is justified in the particular circumstances of a case. - 5.
-Whilst these guidelines broadly outline the circumstances in which the Commissioner will censure or impose a period of disqualification or suspension, the actual sanction imposed may vary at the discretion of the Commissioner, taking into consideration the aggravating or mitigating factors that are present in a particular case.
-Examples (non-exhaustive) of mitigating and aggravating factors are provided by way of illustration at Appendix A. - 6.
-In determining the appropriate sanction, the Commissioner will take account of (1) the actual consequences that have followed as a result of the Councillor's conduct, and (2) the potential consequences that may have arisen as a result of the Councillor's breach of the Code.
-These guidelines do not include guidance on the specific period of disqualification or suspension that will apply to particular failures to comply with the Code.
-The period of disqualification or suspension is at the Commissioner's discretion.
+- 4. The Commissioner recognises that Councillors have been democratically elected to undertake certain tasks and that their ability to serve the public and perform those tasks should only be restricted where she considers that such a restriction is justified in the particular circumstances of a case. - 5.
+Whilst these guidelines broadly outline the circumstances in which the Commissioner will censure or impose a period of disqualification or suspension, the actual sanction imposed may be varied so as to be more or less serious to take account of aggravating or mitigating factors that are present in a particular case.
+Examples (not exhaustive) of mitigating and aggravating factors are provided by way of illustration at Appendix A. - The Commissioner will take account of the actual consequences that have followed as a result of the Respondent's conduct, and she will also consider what the potential consequences might have been, even if these did not occur. - 7.
+These guidelines do not include a scheme from which to calculate the length of disqualification or suspension that will apply to particular failures to comply with the Code.